-- 1. Students must be enrolled at Crafton Hills College in order to apply for AP credit. - Students are required to have completed twelve (12) units at Crafton Hills College prior to applying for AP credit.
+- Students must be enrolled at Crafton Hills College in order to apply for AP credit. - Students are required to have completed twelve (12) units at Crafton Hills College prior to applying for AP credit.
 An exception will be made to this requirement if an AP course serves as a prerequisite for a more advanced course.
 See a counselor for details. - 3.
 Students will be granted credit for AP scores of three (3), four (4), or five (5) in specific subject areas.

-Bring a copy of the AP score report to the Counseling Office for evaluation.
+Students must bring a copy of the AP score report to the Counseling Office for evaluation.
 Students will receive units of credit and grades of Credit (CR) on their Crafton Hills College transcripts. - 4.
 Units earned by AP examinations may be used to meet Certificate and Associate Degree requirements. - Units earned by AP examinations may be used towards CSU General Education Breadth certification according to the CSU approved list. - 6.
 Units earned by AP examinations may be used to meet Intersegmental General Education Transfer Curriculum (IGETC), with the exception of critical thinking-English composition and oral communication requirements (Areas 1B and 1C).
 Credits earned with a score of 3 or higher on a designated AP examination may be applied when recognized by the college as equivalent to approved IGETC courses.
-Each individual AP examination can clear one course only. - Units of AP credit may not be used to satisfy financial aid, veterans or EOPS eligibility criteria regarding enrollment status. - 8.
+Each individual AP examination can clear one course only.
+AP examinations taken for Biology, Chemistry or Physics will not be granted laboratory credit. - Units of AP credit may not be used to satisfy financial aid, veterans or EOPS eligibility criteria regarding enrollment status. - 8.
 Units of AP credit may not be used to satisfy the college's twelve (12) unit residency requirement or be added to a student's earned unit total for priority registration purposes.

-NOTE
+NOTE: